Grief + Relationship Therapy

 Sometimes grief is death.
 Sometimes it is the loss of the life you expected.
 The loss of safety.
 The loss of who you were before everything shifted.

-We work with what was never fully processed so it stops shaping your relationships from the background.
+We work with what was never fully processed so it stops shaping your relationships and your reactions from the background.

 Over-functioning in Relationships and Emotional Burnout